 Currently, more than one-third of humanity cannot see the Milky Way, and that number grows to sixty percent of Europeans and eighty percent of North Americans.
 Evidence suggests that light pollution or sky glow, radiating from major cities like Las Vegas, can be observed from over 150 miles away.
 Why is this relevant?
 By 2030, the UN predicts a full sixty percent of the world’s population will be living in major cities, which, with its omnipresent light radiating at night to create skyglow, will prevent any view of the natural dark sky, star system and the Milky Way.

 This is an ongoing study; one in which we will continue to add to and grow as our knowledge base increases.
-The learnings from this study, will allow us to create visualizations, particularly for the wind and solar industries, that will provide a high level of confidence when assessing the perceived light pollution on projects that are yet to be developed.
+The learnings from this study, will allow us to create visualizations, particularly for the wind industry, that will provide a high level of confidence when assessing the perceived light pollution on projects that are yet to be developed.
 We believe that with a better understanding of sky glow and the effects of artificial light on the night sky, we will be better able to factually model the visual impacts more accurately than ever before, therefore allowing more informed decision making as projects transition through permitting and stakeholder consultation phases of project development.

 - How does our visual perception of the night sky change when inside cities, compared to truly dark areas?